Introduction to Accounting

 Propietorship

 A proprietorship, or sole proprietorship, is the simplest form of business.
-It has only one owner and most proprietorships are small.
+It has only one owner, and most proprietorships are small.
 There are no legal requirements necessary to start the business.
-The owner receives any profits from the business and individually pays income tax owed.
+The owner receives any profits from the business and individually pays any income tax owed.
 The owner also has unlimited responsibility for all losses and debts of the business, called unlimited liability.

 Partnership

 A partnership is an association of two or more owners in a business.
 It is a simple legal form like a proprietorship, except with additional owners.
-Each partner pays tax on partnership profits at the individual level and each partner also has unlimited liability for losses and debts.
+Each partner pays tax on partnership profits at the individual level, and each partner also has unlimited liability for losses and debts.

 Corporation

 The advantages of a corporation include access to more capital, professional management, and limited liability on company debts.
 A disadvantage is the corporate income tax.
 Corporate income is taxed at the business level and any dividends the corporation pays to its owners are taxed at the individual level.
-This tax on dividends represents double taxation on corporate profits.
+The tax on dividends represents double taxation on corporate profits.

 The owners of a corporation receive shares of stock to represent their ownership and are called stockholders or shareholders.
 The stockholders elect a board of directors to govern the corporation.
 The board of directors hires the chief executive officer (CEO) and the top corporate officers.